The Age of Innocence

 Jim and I had been in Tucson for the weekend of September 27-29.
 I had finished Samuel Steward’s Parisian Lives while I was there and was looking for something to read on the plane ride home.
 I bought The Age of Innocence at the Tucson airport.
 While I was browsing, the bookstore clerk approached helping another customer.
 He wanted a copy of Breakfast at Tiffany’s, which they didn’t have.
 I encouraged him to try In Cold Blood, if he wanted Truman Capote, but told him not to expect light romantic comedy.
 He accepted my recommendation.
 I wonder what he thought.
 For my part, I was quite pleased with my purchase.

-One thought on “The Age of Innocence
+2 thoughts on “The Age of Innocence